atrigomv/lambda_checker/README.md

 ```
 To execute the tool it is necessary to cover the steps below:
 * Download the tool
-* Create a programmatic user in AWS with fullaccess permissions into Lambda
+* Create a programmatic user in AWS account in which Lambda functions are storaged.
+The permissions of this user are described below.
 * Install Python
 * Install [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html) for Python:
 ```